sandeshtiwari/Udacity-Linux-Configuration-Project/README.md

 	- chmod 644 .ssh/authorized_keys
 	- Now login to the server using this command
 		- ssh -i ~/.ssh/myKey.rsa grader@18.218.171.145
+7) Disable root login:
+	- run sudo nano/etc/ssh/sshd_config
+	- change the PermitRootLogin without-password to PermitRootLogin no
+	- Also make sure to uncomment the "PasswordAuthentication no" line
+	- Now login to the server using this command
+		- ssh -i ~/.ssh/myKey.rsa grader@18.218.171.145
+		- Now we can use the grader user to access the server and use sudo when needed.
-7) Update all packages currently installed
+8) Update all packages currently installed
 	- sudo apt-get update
 	- sudo apt-get upgrade
+9) Change the SSH port from 22 to 2200
+	- use sudo nano /etc/ssh/sshd_config and then change the Port 22 to Port 2200
+	- use sudo service ssh restart
+	- Make sure that port 2200 has been added to the external Lightsail firewall under the "Networking" tab.
+	- Make sure you remove SSH port 22 from the 'Networking' tab
-8) Configure Uncomplicated Firewall(UFW) to only allow connection for SSH(port 22), HTTP(port 80), and NTP(port 123)
+10) Configure Uncomplicated Firewall(UFW) to only allow connection for SSH(port 2200), HTTP(port 80), and NTP(port 123)
-	- sudo ufw allow 22/tcp
+	- sudo ufw allow 2200/tcp
 	- sudo ufw allow 80/tcp
 	- sudo ufw allow 123/udp
 	- sudo ufw enable
-9) Configure the local timezone
+11) Configure the local timezone
 	- sudo dpkg-reconfigure tzdata
-10) Install and configure Apache to serve a Python mod_wsgi application
+12) Install and configure Apache to serve a Python mod_wsgi application
 	- Install Apache with sudo apt-get install apache2
 	- Install mod_wsgi sudo apt-get python-setuptools libapache2-mod-wsgi
 	- Restart Apache sudo service apache2 restart
-11) Install and config PostgreSQL
+13) Install and config PostgreSQL
 	- sudo apt-get install postgresql
 	- Login as user 'postgres' using sudo su - postgres
 	- Get to the postgreSQL shell using psql command